-- Ardley Cutting and Quarry Site of Special Scientific Interest (SSSI) - Further information on the SSSI and its special interest features can be found at www.natureonthemap.naturalengland.org.uk.
-The Environmental Statement should include a full assessment of the direct and indirect effects of the development on the features of special interest within Ardley Cutting ad Quarry SSSI and should identify such mitigation measures as may be required in order to avoid, minimise or reduce any adverse significant effects. - It should be noted that Great Crested Newts are a feature of the SSSI.
-This should be taken into account when considering protected species (see section 2.4 below)
+Further information on these SSSIs and their special interest features can be found at www.magic.gov.
+The Environmental Statement should include a full assessment of the direct and indirect effects of the development on the features of special interest within these sites and should identify such mitigation measures as may be required in order to avoid, minimise or reduce any adverse significant effects.